sghall/resonance/docs/src/routes/documentation/NodeGroup/README1.md

 You don't have to keep your state flat either.
 You can create "namespaces" that allow you to organize state in a way that makes sense for your component.
 In the example below, you can get sense of how this works.
-To see the full code and a live demo code to examples section.
+To see the full code and a live demo go to examples section of the docs site.

-What's also nice is you can then just spread your state in the render function:
+What's nice about this is you can then just spread your state in the render function:
 ```js
 ...